victorditadi/blue-prism-test/README.md

 - Increase the theme file to have a higher standard (border radius, etc.)
 - Better organize the commits (Commit per Component or Layer maybe)
 - Test Helpers functions
-- Improve UI - Being transparency, it's not my Strong Skills, so, to have a better UI I will probably create a FIGMA file, to help visualize.
+- Improve UI - Being transparent, it's not my Strong Skill, so to have a better UI, I will probably create a FIGMA file to help visualize.
-- For some reason, setQueryData for only update one item was not working, so to continue with the test I invalidate the whole QUERY_KEY.
+- For some reason, setQueryData for only updating one item was not working, so to continue with the test, I invalidated the whole QUERY_KEY.
-- Pagination and Infinite Scroll is essencial for this project, but the Backend have pagination in their filter, but don't return the current page, so to not complicated, I didn't go far, but is this case is very essential expecially in the Logs.
+- Pagination and Infinite Scroll is essential for this project.
+The Backend has pagination but doesn't return the current page, so to not complicated, I didn't go far, but in this case is essential, expecially in the Logs.
 - Create e2e using Cypress.

 # Architecture

-I follow a very familiar architecture that i have design in Grupo Globo streaming products.
+I follow a very familiar architecture I have designed in Grupo Globo streaming products.

 ![alt text](https://i.imgur.com/bUguegZ.png)

 **Pages**:
-Because i'm using NextJS, the pages folder is where NextJS makes the routing.
-Is responsible also for connect the data layer with presentation layer
+Because I'm using NextJS, the pages folder is where NextJS makes the routing.
+It is responsible also for connecting the data layer with the presentation layer.

 Data Layer: Layer responsible for granted data or states.

-- Query Hook: Simple Hook which will delivery Data and state about the request. (isLoading, isError)
+- Query Hook: Simple Hook, which will deliver Data and state about the request. (isLoading, isError)
-- Store: Using react-query I have the services which is responsible for the request and the context which where we save the data for queries.
+- Store: Using react-query, I have the services responsible for the request and the context where we save the data for queries.
 - External: All implementation with external products, since API or Analytics.

 Presentation Layer: Layer responsible for all the UI.